Nuclear power in the United States: Other incidents

-On March 5, 2002, maintenance workers discovered that corrosion had eaten a football-sized hole into the reactor vessel head of the Davis-Besse plant.
+On March 5, 2002, maintenance workers discovered that corrosion had eaten a football-sized hole into the reactor vessel head of the Davis–Besse nuclear power plant.
 Although the corrosion did not lead to an accident, this was considered to be a serious nuclear safety incident.
-The Nuclear Regulatory Commission kept Davis-Besse shut down until March 2004, so that FirstEnergy was able to perform all the necessary maintenance for safe operations.
+The Nuclear Regulatory Commission kept Davis–Besse shut down until March 2004, so that FirstEnergy was able to perform all the necessary maintenance for safe operations.
 The NRC imposed its largest fine ever—more than $5 million—against FirstEnergy for the actions that led to the corrosion.
 The company paid an additional $28 million in fines under a settlement with the U.S. Department of Justice.

-In 2013 the San Onofre Nuclear Generating Station was permanently retired when premature wear was found in the Steam Generators which had been replaced in 2010–2011.
+In 2013, the San Onofre Nuclear Generating Station in California was permanently retired when premature wear was found in the Steam Generators, which had been replaced in 2010–2011.

 The nuclear industry in the United States has maintained one of the best industrial safety records in the world with respect to all kinds of accidents.
 For 2008, the industry hit a new low of 0.13 industrial accidents per 200,000 worker-hours.
 This is improved over 0.24 in 2005, which was still a factor of 14.6 less than the 3.5 number for all manufacturing industries.
-However, more than a quarter of U.S. nuclear plant operators "have failed to properly tell regulators about equipment defects that could imperil reactor safety", according to a Nuclear Regulatory Commission report.
+However, more than a quarter of U.S. nuclear plant operators "have failed to properly tell regulators about equipment defects that could imperil reactor safety", according to a Nuclear Regulatory Commission report in 2011.

 As of February 2009, the NRC requires that the design of new power plants ensures that the reactor containment would remain intact, cooling systems would continue to operate, and spent fuel pools would be protected, in the event of an aircraft crash.
 This is an issue that has gained attention since the September 11 attacks.
 The regulation does not apply to the 100 commercial reactors now operating.
 However, the containment structures of nuclear power plants are among the strongest structures ever built by mankind; independent studies have shown that existing plants would easily survive the impact of a large commercial jetliner without loss of structural integrity.

 Recent concerns have been expressed about safety issues affecting a large part of the nuclear fleet of reactors.
 In 2012, the Union of Concerned Scientists, which tracks ongoing safety issues at operating nuclear plants, found that "leakage of radioactive materials is a pervasive problem at almost 90 percent of all reactors, as are issues that pose a risk of nuclear accidents".
 The U.S. Nuclear Regulatory Commission reports that radioactive tritium has leaked from 48 of the 65 nuclear sites in the United States.